 - 1. VAHCS Pharmacy and Therapeutics Committee (VA P&T) is required when section V.1 of the Hawk IRB application indicates a substance is being ingested, injected or applied to the body.
 These studies will need to be reviewed by VA P&T. - 2.
 VA P&T will review each project as indicated in Section V.1.
 Any concerns are discussed and resolved directly with the PI.
-Once approved, the P&T Committee notifies Lori Fisher.

-- 3. VA investigators need to contact Ryan Weber at Ryan.Weber@va.gov with questions about the VA P&T review of their study. - 4.
-The VA P&T approval letter will be added to HAWKIRB application by the VA Research Office.
+Once approved, the P&T Committee notifies Nadine Miller. - 3.
+VA investigators need to contact Scott Garrett at Scott.Garrett2@va.gov\with questions about the VA P&T review of their study.